xivapi/ffxiv-datamining/docs/CompanionAppApi.md

 **Some header info:**
 - `token` - Your token from the app, find via Fiddler
 - `request-id` - Any kind of string can be here, the app uses UUID however it can be anything, a string, text, numbers, whatever, a poem...
-> **Important** if you make the `request-id` unique PER REQUEST you will have a huge delay, around 2 seconds per call, if you use the same string for each request, you will get responses instantly from the API (often first query).
-It is more beneficial to hard code your request id, but this is not intentional by SE i believe, this is not what the app does...
+> **Important** if you make the `request-id` unique PER REQUEST you will have a huge delay, around 2 seconds per call, if you use the same string for each request, you will get responses instantly from the API (often first query) however it will be a cached response until the response is updated via a "new" request-id, this includes someone else using the app and queries the same endpoint your data will update using the same request, I've no idea what bonkers system SE are using.
-> **Important update: 27th August 2018** - This "exploit" seems to have been patched, there looks to be `request-id` rate limiting, a very basic NGINX with bursting.
-Need more testing.
-The request-id can still be anything but if you use the same one you'll get rate-limited by the app.

 - `Content-Type` - `application/json;charset=utf-8`
 - `Accept` - `*/*'`
-- `domain-type` - `global`
 - `User-Agent` - `ffxivcomapp-e/1.0.1.0 CFNetwork/974.2.1 Darwin/18.0.0`

 **PHP code to query the API**